8 Top Legal Research Tools for Legal Professionals

 Rather than rifling through a basic searchable database, this platform digs deeper into trends.
 It can show how judges, courts, and even opposing counsel have handled similar legal issues in the past.

-It’s especially valuable for firms that want to prepare with data, not guesswork.
+It’s especially valuable for firms that want to prepare with data.
 Alongside analytics, Lex Machina also gives access to case documents, statutes, and references like law review articles or notes from the Law Revision Counsel.

 Best Features